 The Agency has one operating lease for occupancy of its administrative offices, which became effective in September 2019.
 The lease requires monthly payments of \$21,635 through August 2024.
 The lease does not include any renewal options.
-Rental expense was approximately \$260,000 for the year ended September 30, 2022.

 The Agency has entered into several other office equipment leases expiring through March 2024.
+The Agency includes in the determination of the right-of-use assets and lease liabilities any renewal options when the options are reasonably certain to be exercised.